EvolveArt/stark-circuit-breaker/README.md

 A circuit breaker is a mechanism that can prevent involuntary actions for Ethereum users.
 The goal is to establish a benchmark for smart contracts that can effectively prevent abnormally large token outflows from a DeFi protocol, triggering suspicion and potential intervention.
 EIP-7265 introduces a mechanism where users can define the withdrawal threshold that activates the circuit breaker.
 The purpose of the circuit breaker is to automatically trigger a disruption when an abnormally high number of tokens are withdrawn from a protocol within a brief timeframe.
 We propose the integration of circuit breakers within Starknet accounts, allowing users to customize the asset outflows of their account and minimize losses when there is a breach.

+EIP-7265 has been integrated for Starknet protocols by re-writing contracts in Cairo.
+Protocols on Starknet can now implement circuit breakers that trigger a temporary halt on protocol-wide token outflows when a threshold is exceeded

 This repo requires `Scarb 0.5.1`